Six Ways AP Automation Can Impact an Organization

 High-level automation solutions will offer several lines of defense to protect your department from fraud.
 This includes measures such as duplicate invoice flagging, PO matching, and extensive vendor validation.

 4. Increases Customer Satisfaction

-- Increases Customer Satisfaction – Manual AP means there’s a different process for each invoice format.
+Manual AP means there’s a different process for each invoice format.
 This decentralizes the processes, which means that paying the bills on time is determined by the slowest division.
-By automating the process, suppliers can actually ‘see’ where their paperwork is in a single, centralized system and have a reasonable expectation of payment.
+By automating the process, suppliers can actually see where their invoices are in a single centralized system.
+Visibility and simplified invoice submission makes for improved satisfaction among suppliers.

-- Improves Internal Quality – Identifying the right data to capture and resolve discrepancies ensure process integrity.
+Identifying the right data to capture and resolve discrepancies ensures process integrity.
 Data capture software automatically populates company databases to make one viable system.
-Accounts payable automation provides data for improving metrics such as cost per invoice, receipt to payment approval time and discounts captured versus discounts offered.
+Accounts payable automation provides data for improving metrics such as cost per invoice, receipt to payment approval time, and discounts captured versus discounts offered.
 By using these metrics, AP and other organization managers can improve not just the AP division, but other areas of the company as well.

-managers can use manpower on higher-value work and move limited funding to other areas of the company.
-The automated AP process also allows AP and other mangers to move more quickly to support suppliers and other customers if they have a problem on their end.
+Automated accounts payable departments require fewer resources and overhead costs.
+Company managers can use manpower on higher-value work, and move limited funding to other areas of the company.
+The automated accounts payable process also allows AP and other managers to move more quickly to support suppliers and other customers who may be facing issues.

 When trying to get the funding approved for automation, it’s important for AP managers to build a solid case on how AP automation can impact an organization.
 They should gather every bit of data (internal and external) that shows their current processes; what’s working and what isn’t.
 Next, they should seek success stories for examples of what successful automation looks like.
 An enterprise solution will be able to integrate with any AP department seamlessly, meaning that accounts payable can reduce costs without negatively impacting customer and supplier satisfaction (often times, improving it).